adrianaleticya/TorProjectScraper-Outreachy2019-2020/README.md

 # Tor Project Crawler - Outreachy 2019-2020

-Crawler in JavaScript created to fetch info from the Tor Project Blog in order to organize a spreadsheet with blog entries information and document the current posts.
+Crawler in JavaScript created to fetch info from the Tor Project Blog to organize a spreadsheet with blog entries information and document the current posts.

 ## How To Use it?

 To use this crawler you just need NodeJS installed in your system and download or clone this repository.
-Inside the repository execute through command line (prompt).
-Run the command bellow to install the libs used in the code.
+Inside the repository execute through the command line (prompt).
+Run the command below to install the libs used in the code.

 ```$ npm install```